FluxML/Flux.jl/docs/src/training/optimisers.md

 Flux's optimisers are built around a `struct` that holds all the optimiser parameters along with a definition of how to apply the update rule associated with it.
 We do this via the `apply!` function which takes the optimiser as the first argument followed by the parameter and its corresponding gradient.

 In this manner Flux also allows one to create custom optimisers to be used seamlessly.
-Let's work this with a simple example.
+Let's work on this with a simple example.

 ```julia
 mutable struct Momentum